tonyguolei/projet_dac/README.md

 sudo docker start mysql-dac
 ```

-The database keep its state when the container is stoped (No need to recreate
+The database keeps its state when the container is stopped (No need to recreate
 the table).

 #### On OSx